Why are young adults less happy than ever before?

 In 2024, a Pew Research Survey found that three in four American teenagers felt happy or peaceful when they were without their smartphones.
 Researchers behind a 2024 study showing that British teenagers and preteens were the least happy in Europe also concluded that social media was a key reason.

-Blanchflower’s assertion also appears to be backed up by research in other nations worldwide, including the Middle East, Africa and Latin America, where more and more youths are gaining access to smartphones.
+Blanchflower’s assertion appears to be backed up by research in other nations worldwide, including the Middle East, Africa and Latin America, where more and more youths are gaining access to smartphones.

-Blanchflower, who worked on a similar study that surveyed African countries, titled The Mental Health of the Young in Africa, published by NBER in December 2024, said, that while about half of the massive continent’s population has never used the internet, those who have are likelier to show “mental health problems”.
+Blanchflower, who worked on a similar study that surveyed African countries, titled The Mental Health of the Young in Africa, published by NBER in December 2024, said while about half of the huge continent’s population has never used the internet, those who have are likelier to show “mental health problems”.

-“The absence of the internet might help explain why the mental health of young Africans have been declining less than elsewhere,” the study said.
+“The absence of the internet might help explain why the mental health of young Africans has been declining less than elsewhere,” the study said.
 “However, there are dangers on the horizon as the sales of smartphones explode.”

 The research paper evaluated studies across dozens of African countries that all showed a U-shaped happiness curve, suggesting a correlation between low internet access and higher happiness levels among youth.